Influencer Model – 1:9:90 Rule of Social & Influencer Segmentation

 The 90%: Lurkers

 90% of this market are what I call lurkers.
 These people don’t necessarily participate in any social media conversations or behavior.
 They aren’t creating any content.
 They aren’t engaging or sharing content.
 All they do is scroll through their feeds and read.
-They use Google for everything, especially when researching a particular topic or subject matter.
+They use Google for everything, especially when researching a particular topic.

 Regarding buying behavior or reputation, 90% rely heavily on the point of view of the 1% and the 9%.